I. Guiding values

 Most of all, we want people to know that they belong to a community, and we are committed to making them feel welcome.

-Every one of our journalists is responsible for thoroughly fact-checking his or her own work.
+Every one of our journalists is responsible for thoroughly fact-checking their own work.
 While editors and other colleagues may serve as additional lines of defense against mistakes, it is the journalists who gather the information and produce the content who are primarily responsible for the accuracy of it.

 During editing and other production processes, editors must take care not to insert mistakes into the content.
 When in doubt, editors should consult the journalists who produced the work to double-check information.

-When journalists at The Colorado Sun become aware of an error, they must take steps to correct it.
+When journalists at The Colorado Sun become aware of an error, they must correct it.
 If the information does need to be corrected, journalists must consult an editor, explaining what is wrong, how the mistake occurred and what the correction is.

 Journalists must make sure the information in the proposed correction is accurate before inserting it into the article in lieu of the mistaken information.
 A correction notice must then be posted on the article stating how it was corrected.